kinode-dao/kinode-book/src/chess_app/frontend.md

 # Adding a Frontend

-Here, we'll take the code from the [previous section](./chess_engine.md) and add a web frontend to it.
+Here, we'll add a web frontend to the code from the [previous section](./chess_engine.md).

-There are two parts to this project: Altering the process code to serve and handle HTTP requests, and writing a webpage to interact with the process.
-We'll be using React to make a single-page app that will show our current games and let us make moves, plus make new games and resign from existing ones.
+Creating a web frontend has two parts: 1) altering the process code to serve and handle HTTP requests, and 2) writing a webpage to interact with the process.
+We'll use React to make a single-page app that displays our current games and allows us to: create new games, resign from games, and make moves on the chess board.

 JavaScript and React development aren't in the scope of this tutorial, so we'll provide that code [here](https://github.com/uqbar-dao/chess-ui).

-The important part is the built result, specifically, `index.html`, `index.js`, and `index.css`.
-We will be serving these as static files, [which you can get here](https://github.com/uqbar-dao/chess-ui/tree/tutorial/tutorial_build) if you don't want to build them yourself.
+The important part (TODO: of what?) is the built result (TODO: as in the whole app?), specifically, `index.html`, `index.js`, and `index.css`.
+We will serve these as static files, [which you can get here](https://github.com/uqbar-dao/chess-ui/tree/tutorial/tutorial_build) if you don't want to build them yourself.

 Add the files to the `pkg` folder in your app, so they'll be ingested on-install.
 This allows your process to fetch them from the virtual filesystem, as all files in `pkg` are mounted.
-However... for simplicity's sake, we can use the `include_str!` macro to embed the files directly into our process binary and serve them that way.
+However, for simplicity's sake, we can also use the `include_str!` macro to embed the files directly into our process binary.
 See the [VFS API overview](../apis/vfs.md) to see how to use files mounted in `pkg`.

 In `src/lib.rs`:
 ```rust